EllieMartin12/SE-Sum-1/README.md

 The login page includes fields for the username and password, with serval variants to simulate how these text boxes will dynamically appear at different stages of the UX.
 Additionally, the login page features a “Change Language” button which, when clicked, opens a language selector pop-up, catering for the worldwide placement of cabin crew.
 For users encountering login difficulties, a call-to-action button directs them to a form to report issues (Figure 6).

 ![Form 1](https://github.com/user-attachments/assets/95e777b9-d8ea-4176-8908-ee71d6e50682)
-_Figure 6: To improve user experience, a form has been created where cabin crew can log issues they're having, particularly with logging in.
-To view the form, click here:_ [View Isue Tracking Form](https://forms.office.com/Pages/ResponsePage.aspx?id=gcLuqKOqrk2sm5o5i5IV5yjSGYWQRBdPi8-BeaKCHhZURTUxT0EzQ0swODdGUEtSVkk4NzNTNkYzUS4u)
+_Figure 6: To improve user experience, a form has been created where cabin crew can log issues they're experiencing, particularly with logging in.
+To view the form, click here:_ [View Issue Tracking Form](https://forms.office.com/Pages/ResponsePage.aspx?id=gcLuqKOqrk2sm5o5i5IV5yjSGYWQRBdPi8-BeaKCHhZURTUxT0EzQ0swODdGUEtSVkk4NzNTNkYzUS4u)

 Upon logging in, the dashboard provides an intuitive overview of meal inventory, aligned with common reading habits.
 Content is arranged in order of decreasing significance, guiding the viewers’ attention towards the most critical information, and hence allowing crew to easily scan and interpret the data quickly (a key requirement for our ‘on-the-go’, busy persona) (Schwabish, 2012).
 E.g., key information such as date and flight number are prominently displayed at the top, allowing crew to ensure the app is up-to-date and that they’re viewing the correct data.
 The rest of the content includes example meal options such as “Chicken & Rice” and “Spaghetti & Meatballs” which’ll be expressed as clickable buttons to automatically subtract one from inventory.
 Inventory levels are then displayed in large, bold numbers, with a green-red colour scheme that visually reflects remaining quantities.